software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 In this case, the `getMessageById` method will handle GET request to the path `/api/messages/{id}` and the `createMessage` method will handle POST request to the path `/api/messages`.

-In the `createMessage` method, the `CreateMessageDto` object annotated with the `@RequestBody` annotation contains the data send as the request body.
-For example the frontend can send the request body with the `fetch` function call:
+In the `createMessage` method, the `CreateMessageDto` object annotated with the `@RequestBody` annotation contains the data in the request body.
+For example with JavaScript, the request body can be set with the `fetch` function call in the following way:

 ```js
 fetch("http://localhost:8080/api/messages", {